 The female breast in Western Culture signifies femininity as well as eroticism.
 The female breast comes in many shapes and sizes.
 It consists of glandular, fatty, and connective tissue.

 Enhancing the female breast has become the norm.
 Breast augmentation surgery is the most sought after and the most common cosmetic operation performed in The United States.
 Influencers thorough TV, magazines, cinemas and the persuasion of social media have informed the public as to available procedures to enhance body proportions and achieve idealized contours.
 It is a surgery the patient most frequently decides upon to satisfy herself, not from pressure or encouragement from someone else.

-Why and for Whom Breast Augmentation Surgery?
+Why Breast Augmentation Surgery?

 The younger, fully developed women may decide to have genetically smaller breasts enlarged to correct disproportion of the contours of her body.
 An increase in breast size builds confidence and self-esteem.

 Women with breast asymmetry, breasts that are different in size, shape and positioning often decide on breast enlargement to correct the discrepancy.